NVIDIA/spark-rapids/docs/get-started/getting-started-databricks.md

    These settings will cause a CPU fallback for Parquet writes involving dates and timestamps.
-   If you do not need `LEGACY` write semantics, set these configs to `EXCEPTION` which is the default value in Apache Spark.
+   If you do not need `LEGACY` write semantics, set these configs to `EXCEPTION` which is the default value in Apache Spark 3.0 and higher.

 6. Databricks makes changes to the runtime without notification.